A Smart Cool Down Companion for Children

 RESEarch: the Home

-Our formative research including a Survey of over 150 parents, introduced us to common areas of concern families experience within the home.
-We held interviews with 7 Subject matter experts with expertise from Family Psychology to Interpersonal Communication and conducted research sessions with 12 parents to discuss their daily interactions, communication styles, relationships and home life.
+We created research guides based on our secondary research findings and held interviews with 7 Subject matter experts with expertise from Family Psychology to Interpersonal Communication.
+Finally we conducted research sessions with 12 parents to discuss their daily interactions, communication styles, relationships and home life.

 Zones of Conflict

-We narrowed our focus to the most commonly seen types of conflict; routine conflict and behavioral conflict.
-Each with a distinct escalation and resolution trajectory.
+We narrowed our focus to 2 distinct types of conflict between parents and children; routine and behavioral conflict.
+Each of these has a distinct escalation and resolution trajectory.

-We mapped specific conflicts to a Conflict Zone Diagram we developed to assist in visualizing resolution techniques that were successful and unsuccessful and help us to identify patterns and potential design opportunities.
+We mapped various stories of conflicts to a Conflict Zone Diagram we developed to assist in visualizing the efficacy of various resolution techniques and their use within families.

 - The Escalation Zone was not a natural or appropriate time for intervention via technology